samlupton/SLAnimations/README.md

 ## Type Tree

-The type tree shows how the package’s core API is organized around `Plume` as the root namespace, with related configuration and emitter types grouped beneath it.
-Its purpose is to give you a quick mental model of how the main types fit together before you start building configurations.
+The package’s core API is organized around `Plume` as the root namespace, with related configuration and emitter types grouped beneath it.

 ```text
 Plume